Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 Is Aluminium In Antiperspirants Bad For You?

-Secondly, and here comes the controversy, it’s suggested that one of the main ingredients used in antiperspirants – aluminium salts – is harmful to the human body.
-These claims have gone as far as to suggest that they can actually cause cancer (specifically breast cancer) and Alzheimer’s.
+Secondly, and here comes the controversy, it’s suggested that one of the main ingredients used in antiperspirants – aluminium salts – are harmful to the human body.
+These claims have gone as far as to suggest that they can actually cause cancer and Alzheimer’s.

 Now, I spent a long time researching these claims, particularly as I noticed that Nuud deodorant advertise that their product is aluminium and chemical free.
 Why advertise this, if it’s not considered a negative ingredient?